 The Cinco de Mayo celebration on Cherokee Street is a celebration of the Hispanic Culture and creative spirit on Cherokee.
 The Cinco de Mayo festival features live entertainment on three stages with more than 15 bands performing throughout the course of the day.
 The People’s Joy Parade, occurring alongside the Cinco De Mayo Celebration, is an expression of springtime celebration to honor the spirit of community on Cherokee Street and the resourceful creations of local artists.
 View the festivities at Cinco de Mayo!

-Commemorating Mexico’s declaration of independence from Spain, the Cherokee Street Latino Business Owners Association celebrates the national holiday of Mexican Independence Day.
+Commemorating Mexico’s declaration of independence from Spain, the Cherokee Street Latino Business Owners Association celebrates the national holiday of Mexican Independence Day in September.
 This two-day annual festival brings Mexican and Mexican-American communities together as they celebrate the rich heritage, history, and culture of their Mexican ancestors who fought for their independence.

 Annually, hundreds of people turn up for the Cherokee Print League Holiday Sale to mosey along the historic shopping district and purchase the printed wares of local artists.
 Held the first Saturday in December, Cherokee Print League Holiday Sale is one of the largest print sales in the Midwest, showcasing local and regional artists.